pip-services/pip-services-docs/content/en/net/components/connect/composite_connection_resolver.md

 #### ValidateCredential
 Validates credential parameters.
 This method can be overriden in child classes.
-This method can be overriden in child classes.

 > `protected` void ValidateCredential(string correlationId, [CredentialParams](../../auth/credential_params) credential)